 What is the difference between string beans and haricots verts?
 Well, the short answer is not much; “haricots verts” literally means “green beans” in French.
 You can easily tell from looking at them that they clearly belong to the same vegetable family.

-Yet haricots verts have differences.
-They are harvested earlier than “regular” green beans so tend to be a little longer and skinnier.
-Because of these things, haricots verts tend to be more tender and flavorful than their traditional cousins.
-They also tend to be a little more expensive.
+Haricots verts are usually a little longer than “regular” green beans, and because they tend to be harvested earlier, they are also skinnier.
+This means that haricots verts tend to be more tender and flavorful than their traditional cousins; they also tend to be a little more expensive.

 What Do Haricots Verts Look Like?

-Haricot verts look a lot like string beans but are longer and thinner, and often brighter and darker in color.
-They also pretty straight, without the curve regular string beans have.
+Haricots verts look a lot like string beans but are longer, thinner, and often brighter and darker in color.
+They are also pretty straight, without the curve regular string beans have.